 Although they’re not cancerous, anal tags can be a frustrating problem for many men and women.
-Colorado Colon & Rectal Specialists in Parker, Colorado, offers diagnosis, removal, and prevention of anal tags with simple in-office procedures.
+Colorado Colon & Rectal Specialists in the Denver metropolitan area, Colorado, offers diagnosis, removal, and prevention of anal tags with simple in-office procedures.
 Expert board-certified colon and rectal surgeon Lisa A. Perryman, MD, FACS, FASCRS, is widely known for making top-quality colorectal care like anal tag removal both accessible and affordable.
 Call the office or use the online appointment maker for help.

 Anal tags are small flaps of skin around your anus.
 Although they're nearly always noncancerous and painless, they can cause some serious irritation and itching.
 Generally, anal skin tags are skin-toned or a bit darker than your usual skin color.

 If anal tags aren't causing you irritation and don't concern you cosmetically, you may not need treatment.
 But many patients prefer to seek treatment because it's simple.

 A number of things can contribute to anal skin tags, including:

 Hemorrhoids can cause anal skin tags when they shrink.
 As the affected hemorrhoid shrinks, it leaves stretched-out skin outside the anus, creating the anal tags.
 Hemorrhoids develop more frequently during pregnancy or in men and women who strenuously exercise, sit for prolonged periods, do heavy lifting, or are overweight.

 Friction can aggravate skin and create anal skin tags.
 The most common causes of friction include tight-fitting underwear or pants, sitting for protracted periods, and heavy exercise.

 Crohn's disease causes a range of bowel problems, with diarrhea being one of the most common effects.
 Irritation from frequent diarrhea and corresponding excess wiping can cause anal skin tags to form.